ftnapps/smapinntpd/ReadMe.txt

 6.3 MSGID / Message-ID
 ----------------------
-JamNNTPd does not present the MSGIDs found in the JAM messagebase as Message-IDs to the newsreader, but rather uses its own dummy Message-IDs instead.
+SmapiNNTPd does not present the MSGIDs found in the JAM messagebase as Message-IDs to the newsreader, but rather uses its own dummy Message-IDs instead.
 The references line in followups will be replaced by the proper REPLY line.

 6.4 REPLYADDR
 -------------
-When a message is posted to a JAM messagebase, JamNNTPd converts the original from address to a REPLYADDR kludge.
+When a message is posted to a JAM messagebase, SmapiNNTPd converts the original from address to a REPLYADDR kludge.
 According to FSC-0035, REPLYADDR kludges should be accompanied by a REPLYTO line.
-JamNNTPd does not create a REPLYTO line, but this should not be a major problem.
+SmapiNNTPd does not create a REPLYTO line, but this should not be a major problem.
 If you want to disable the REPLYADDR kludge altogether, use the -noreplyaddr option.